-The validity of the common units and the Series F convertible units being offered and certain tax matters relating to those units will be passed upon for us by Akin Gump Strauss Hauer & Feld LLP, Houston, Texas.
+The validity of the common units being offered and certain tax matters relating to those units will be passed upon for us by Akin Gump Strauss Hauer & Feld LLP, Houston, Texas.
+Certain legal matters with respect to the legality of the common units being offered will be passed upon for the underwriter by Thompson & Knight LLP, Houston, Texas.
+Thompson & Knight LLP performs legal services for us or our affiliates from time to time.